Planting Trees: Civilization in our Souls

 That historical pecan orchard still stands today and can be seen from the front yard of their homestead overlooking the San Saba and Colorado Rivers.
 Each hole for the trees was dug by hand and then carefully placed in the ground.
 Their children played a role in the development of the orchard as well.
 Their job was to ensure that every tree was watered.
 This was no easy task.
 In fact, it required that they walk down the riverbank with a bucket in each hand and fill the buckets up with water.

 Planting Trees in the 1800’s

 They then proceeded to walk to each seedling tree and water them by hand until their buckets were empty.
 Then the process started all over again.
 Things have changed over the years.
 We are fortunate to have tractors incorporated into our operation now.
 These large machines do a remarkable job of digging each hole for us while making it look like a rather effortless task.
-We then place each seedling tree in the newly dug hole and held in place.
+We then place each seedling tree in the newly dug hole and hold it in place.
 Another crew member comes along to pack the soil in around the roots.
-A truck carrying a thousand gallon tank of water makes it’s way along the row after planting trees and waters each tree individually.
+A truck carrying a thousand-gallon tank of water makes its way along the row after planting the trees and waters each tree individually.

 Planting Trees Today

 Time has brought some much-appreciated improvements.
 But we still value the importance of our children being a part of the process.
 They may not have to take the long trek down the riverbank to fetch the water.
 But they do enjoy packing the dirt around the base of the trees.
 They also love riding on the water trailer.
 Their job is to lower the hose to the base of the tree for the watering process.
 Occasionally when we walk around the orchard you might just see them wrapping their arms around a tree trunk.
 It’s a way to express their love and excitement for the fruits of their labor.

 The process of planting trees and maintenance of them has certainly progressed over the years.
 We can attest to the fact that there is still a feeling of peace or civilization while planting these beautiful pecan trees.